Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 - Make a list of all medications, vitamins or supplements you're taking, and the dosages.

 - Take along a friend or family member to the appointment, if possible.
 It can sometimes be difficult to remember all the information provided and this person may help you remember important details you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-For angina, some basic questions to ask your doctor include:
+Your time with your health care provider is limited, so preparing a list of questions will help you make the most of your time together.
+For angina, some basic questions to ask your health care provider include:

 - What kinds of tests will I need?
 How do I need to prepare for these tests?